Bobby999123/backend/README.md

 # backend

-1. Creating a express server
+1. Creating an express server
 2. Creating a get and post request in it
-3. Connect it with mongodb database
+3. Connect it with Mongodb database

 # prerequisite
-Install MongoBD Compass
+1. Install MongoBD Compass
-Install VS Code
+2. Install VS Code

 # To run
 1. Save it in a folder